mintlayer/building_on_mintlayer/README.md

 #  Blockchain developer looking to build your next project?
 Consider *Mintlayer*. #

-Mintlayer combines combines the best features of different chains in a novel way.
+Mintlayer combines the best features of different chains in a novel way.

 At a glance, Mintlayer offers:

-- Native tokenization, including NFTs and confidential tokens
+- Tokenization, including NFTs and confidential tokens
 - Support for WebAssembly smart contracts
 - Formidable security and privacy features, by virtue of its UTXO system and the Chainscript scripting language
 - Signature aggregation through BLS
 - Confidential transactions
 - Fully interoperablity with bitcoin and the lightning network

-## Native tokenization
+## Tokenization

 Mintlayer's native token, MLT, is used for staking and for paying transaction fees.